taufiq-26/static-website-hosting-aws/README.md

 3. Created an IAM Role with S3 read access
 4. Launched an EC2 instance and installed Apache via a startup script
 5. Uploaded images to S3 and pulled them into the server
-6. (Optional) Connected a domain using Route 53

 ## What I learned
 - How VPC networking (subnets, IGW, routing) works